swevans/thread.js/README.md

 function threadCode()
 {
 	// load something synchronously within the thread
-	// using a url that is relative to the page var xhttp = new XMLHttpRequest();
+	// using Thread.workingDirectory and a url that is relative to the page var xhttp = new XMLHttpRequest();
   	xhttp.open("GET", Thread.workingDirectory + "myFile.txt", false);
   	xhttp.send();